Voter Information Card

 - License to carry a concealed weapon or firearm issued pursuant to s.
 790.06

 - Employee identification card issued by any branch, department, agency, or entity of the Federal Government, the state, a county, or a municipality.

 If your photo ID does not include your signature, you will be asked to provide another ID that has your signature.
-The ID for signature verification does not have to be from the list above.
+The ID for signature verification does not have to be from the list of valid photo IDs listed above.

 If you do not bring proper ID, you can still vote a provisional ballot.
 As long as you are eligible and voted in the proper precinct, your provisional ballot will count provided the signature on your provisional ballot matches the signature in your registration record.